Volunteer at PathWays

-Employment Guidance: Spend two hours helping people supported by PathWays with resume and cover letter writing, e-mail correspondence, managing online applications and following up with potential employers after an interview.
+Employment Guidance: Spend two hours helping individuals supported by PathWays with resume and cover letter writing, e-mail correspondence, managing online applications and following up with potential employers after an interview.

 Hobbies & Recreation: Work as part of a group with individuals who attend our Recreation Programs.
 Volunteers can help people by assisting with different sports activities, yoga, fitness, cooking, arts, drama, photography, creative writing, or any special area of interest that you might want to share with others.
 You can volunteer for a full or half day.

 Interview Prep: Work one-on-one with our individuals to help them gain confidence and sharpen their employment interview skills.
 Each hour and a half session provides them with two 30 minute mock interviews and feedback, as well as training for the volunteers.